Lindsey Earner-Byrne

-Lindsey Earner-Byrne is the Professor of Irish Gender history at University College Cork, Ireland and author of Irish history books.
+Lindsey Earner-Byrne is currently Professor of Contemporary Irish History at Trinity College Dublin, Ireland and author of Irish history books.

 Biography

 Dr Lindsey Earner-Byrne is a historian focusing on modern Irish history.
 She was a lecturer in the School of History at University College Dublin.
 Her research has covered gender, health and welfare with a particular interest in sexual violence.
-Earner-Byrne became the SALI Chair of Irish Gender History at UCC in January 2021.
+Earner-Byrne became the SALI Chair of Irish Gender History at UCC in January 2021, and was the Professor of Irish Gender history at University College Cork.
 Earner-Byrne is on the Board of the Irish Manuscripts Commission.
 She's a member of the Royal Irish Academy.